Table of Contents

 Shipping two boxes instead of one wastes packaging and materials.
 This isn’t only costly for you, but the earth as well.
 You can always use eco-friendly packaging, but regularly having split shipments isn’t exactly on brand if you aim to be environmentally-conscious.

 Higher shipping costs

 It’s not only about volume though — depending on where the separate shipments originate, the final cost to the same destination may differ based on how USPS shipping zones work in the United States.

 - A customer lives in Florida and places a single order of two products, each weighing 4 pounds.

-- Product A is in stock in a fulfillment center in Florida.
+- Product A is in stock in a fulfilment centre in Florida.

-- Product B is only in stock in a fulfillment center in California.
+- Product B is only in stock in a fulfilment centre in California.